You are here

 Wedding Submission Guidelines

 Thanks for considering us for placing your event!
-We’d love to review any Lowcountry wedding for inclusion in the magazine, our website, or our blog, TheWeddingRow.
+We’d love to review any UNPUBLISHED Lowcountry wedding or wedding event for inclusion in the magazine, our website, or our blog, TheWeddingRow.

 WEDDING STORY SUBMISSION GUIDELINES